2021hhsh/EndolysinFinderPipline/README.md

 CheckV Database Not Found: Verify the database path is correct and accessible.
 Use the -d option to specify the database path.

-No Suitable .faa Files Found: Ensure input files are correctly formatted and the directory is not empty.
+No Suitable .fna Files Found: Ensure input files are correctly formatted and the directory is not empty.

 HMMER Errors: Confirm the HMMER database and model directories are correctly specified with -b and -s.

 Contributors
-Author: Ruirui Hu, Fulin Li
+Author: Shengwei Hu, Ruirui Hu, Fulin Li
 Email: 2891345454@qq.com
 License
 This script is licensed under [Your Preferred License].